Al3zama1/swe-notes/CCNA/16 - Spanning Tree Protocol (STP).md

 #### Spanning Tree Protocol Steps
-1. The switch with the lowest bridge ID is elected as the root bridge.
+1. One switch is selected as the root bridge.
 All ports on the root bridge are **designated ports** (forwarding state).
+	1. Root Bridge Selection:
+		1. Lowest bridge ID
-2. Each remaining switch will select one of its interfaces to be its **root port**.
-The interface with the lowest root cost will be the root port.
-Root ports are also in a forwarding state.
+2. Each remaining switch will select one of its interfaces to be its **root port** (forwarding state).
+Ports across from the root port are always designated ports.
+	1. Root Port Selection:
+		1. Lowest Root cost.
+		2. Lowest neighbor bridge ID.
+		3. Lowest neighbor port ID.
+3. Each remaining collision domain will select one interface to be a **designated port** (forwarding state).
+The other port in the collision domain will be **non-designated** (blocking)
+	1. Designated Port Selection:
+		1. Interface on switch with lowest root cost.
+		2. Interface on switch with lowest bridge ID
 #### Root Bridge Selection
 ##### STP BPDU (Bridge Protocol Data Unit)
 * By selecting which ports are **forwarding** and which ports are **blocking**, STP creates a single path to/from each point in the network.
 This prevents Layer 2 loops.